KirbyPaint/mythica-mods/README.md

   Server-side:
   Client-side:
   Source: <https://github.com/Meldexun/EnchantingConvergence>
   Notes: Apparently dead mod, people look to <https://www.curseforge.com/minecraft/mc-mods/enchanting-infuser-forge> as a replacement

 ### Falling Tree

   Server-side:
   Client-side: no (unless using the change speed feature and/or enchants)
   Source: <https://github.com/Rakambda/FallingTree>

 ### FastFurnace

   Server-side:
   Client-side: no (not required at least)
   Source: <https://github.com/Shadows-of-Fire/FastFurnace>

 ### FastSuite

   Server-side:
-  Client-side: no   maybe?
+  Client-side: maybe?
   Source: <https://github.com/Shadows-of-Fire/FastSuite>
   Notes: "This mod does not replace FastWorkbench or FastFurnace, though their benefits will be lessened if this is installed, as some of the work will be offloaded to FastSuite.
 To receive maximum performance with regards to recipes, I still advise having both of them installed, but if you had to pick just one, it should be FastSuite over either of the others."

 ### FastWorkbench

   Server-side:
   Client-side: yes this is required on both sides
   Source: <https://github.com/Shadows-of-Fire/FastWorkbench>

 ### Inventory HUD+

   Server-side: look into this?
   Client-side:
   Source: <https://www.curseforge.com/minecraft/mc-mods/inventory-hud-forge>